yabwe/medium-editor/src/js/extensions/WALKTHROUGH-BUTTON.md

 **NOTE:**

-A great convienience of using the `toggleSelection()` method of the **CSS Class Applier** is that it will also unwrap the selection.
+A great convenience of using the `toggleSelection()` method of the **CSS Class Applier** is that it will also unwrap the selection.
 So, since we're always calling `toggleSelection()` when the button is clicked, if you highlight the same text and click the button again, the text will go back to normal and the `<mark>` element will be removed.

 **NOTE:**